benderham/the-wordpress-theme/README.md

 ### Run Gulp

-Run the default gulp task and start developing!
+Run the default npm dev task and start developing!

-	$ gulp
+	$ npm run dev

 ## Important Notes
 ***
 Only the contents of `wordpress-project/ root` (except `node_modules/`) and `app/wordpress-theme-source/` are kept under version control.
 This is so that WordPress and compiled files are not commited to the repository.

-If you wish to preview and test the production version of the site you should run the Build Grunt Process.
+If you wish to build the production version of the site run

-	$ gulp build:production
+  $ npm run build

+To build the production version and create a zip file in the /app directory run

+  $npm run zip

 ## Changelog
 ***
+**v3.0** - Migrated to Gulp 4.0, removed redundant libs, added a zip task.

 **v2.0** - Migrated to Gulp instead of Grunt.

 **v1.1** - A few minor tweaks to README.md and removal of Bourbon Neat, in favour of using flexbox for layouts.